dhatri2003/Set_up_oneko_in_ubuntu/README.md

 ## Installation

-To install `oneko` on your Ubuntu system, follow the steps in the file 'How to install oneko in ubantu?'
+To install `oneko` on your Ubuntu system, follow the steps in the file 'How to set up cursor?'